aidin36/tocc/libtocc/docs/source/api_reference.rst

 .. class:: libtocc::TagsCollection::Iterator(const libtocc::TagsCollection* collection)

 Creates an iterator. ``collection`` is the collection to iterate over.

-.. function:: void libtocc::TagsCollection::next()
+.. function:: void libtocc::TagsCollection::Iterator::next()

 Moves to the next element.
 (This also can be done using ``++`` operator.)

-.. function:: bool libtocc::TagsCollection::is_finished()
+.. function:: bool libtocc::TagsCollection::Iterator::is_finished()

 Returns true if ends of the iteration reached.

-.. function:: const char* libtocc::TagsCollection::get()
+.. function:: const char* libtocc::TagsCollection::Iterator::get()

 Gets the tag that iterator points to.
 It will be NULL if iterator passed end of the collection.
 (This method is equal to ``*`` operator.)

-.. function:: void libtocc::TagsCollection::reset()
+.. function:: void libtocc::TagsCollection::Iterator::reset()

 Resets the iterator.
 (Iterator will be points to the first element).